Bachelor of Intelligence and Analysis (B.I.A.)

 The Bachelor of Intelligence and Analysis (B.I.A.) degree focuses on the interrelationships among intelligence, policy making, and national security and develops students with the competencies critical to accomplishing the missions of the United States intelligence community and national security enterprises.
 This program has similar requirements to the B.S.S. in Intelligence and Analysis; however, this program is designed for active-duty members of the United States Air Force.

 |Intelligence and Analysis 3300, 3301, 3302, 3303, 3310, 3320, 4301, 4303||24|

 |Intelligence and Analysis Elective Courses Choose any nine hours of Intelligence and Analysis courses||6|

 |Core Curriculum.
 Students should be aware that some majors specify particular courses to meet core-curriculum requirements when options are available.||42|

 The Office of Admissions, in conjunction with the Department of Security Studies and Criminal Justice, will make an exception to standard policy with regard to Community College of the Air Force (CCAF) credits for a CCAF degree-holder.
 All credits from CCAF associate’s degrees will be accepted and applied toward your degree plan.
-However, should you choose to change your degree plan to a degree other than those specified below, the transfer credits originally accepted and applied may be revoked.
+However, should you choose to change your degree plan to a degree other than the B.I.A. degree, the transfer credits originally accepted and applied may be revoked.